polarwinkel/plotLine.js/README.md

 But be careful: _The above function will run_ __all__ _injected JS-Code from your `innerHTML`-content_, you need to make sure you can trust that code!

-If `yourContentIncludingPlot` is nested you will still need to implement recursion for that.
+If `yourContentIncludingPlot` is nested you will still need to implement recursion to reach inner `<script>`-objects.

 ## Other functions

-* `pl.clearGraph(GRAPH);` to delete the data for the graph GRAPH, or for all graphs + the graphs definition if GRAPH is not specified.
+* `pl.clearGraph(GRAPH)` to delete the data for the graph GRAPH, or for all graphs if GRAPH is not specified.
-* `pl.hasGraph(GRAPH);` to check if a graph with name GRAPH has already been defined or not.
+* `pl.hasGraph(GRAPH)` to check if a graph with name GRAPH has already been defined or not.

 ## License